flarnrules/towers/collections/2-proto_towers/README.md

 All prize winners at minimum earn a whitelist spot.
 I'll track the whitelist spots from prizes here (for now).
 Prizes will be limited to a number of individuals.
 Usually 5 or 10.

+The first one was a Gas Giant consuming the earth.
+10 winners.

+1. @ajk_ajk -
+2.